WASdev/gitbook.voice.gateway.for.watson/about.md

 ### Real-Time Voice Transcription

-Voice Gateway for Watson provides a plug-in that can be used to publish MQTT events on topics that reflect the caller and callee of a particular phone call whenever a text utterance is transcoded.
+Voice Gateway for Watson can be used to publish MQTT events on topics that reflect the caller and callee of a particular phone call whenever a text utterance is transcoded.
 This capability enables real-time recording of call transcriptions or analytic processing of the speech to provide real-time feedback to a live contact center agent.

 ## Architecture

 The Voice Gateway for Watson is one of several components in the overall architecture of self-service agents and agent assistants.
 The architecture and technologies used differ depending on your implementation.
-For self-service agents, callers can either connect directly to the voice gateway via a SIP trunk or indirectly through a session border controller (SBC).
+For self-service agents, callers can either connect directly to the voice gateway via a SIP trunk or SIP client.
+Callers can also connect to the voice gateway indirectly through a session border controller (SBC).

 #### Voice Gateway architecture
 Voice Gateway for Watson is composed of two separate microservices, the _SIP Orchestrator_ and the _Media Relay_.
 These microservices are delivered in the form of two separate Docker images.

-* **SIP Orchestrator:** Orchestrates Watson Conversation service and the Media Relay
+* **SIP Orchestrator:** Orchestrates SIP, the Watson Conversation service and the Media Relay
    * Runs on WebSphere Application Server Liberty.
    * Acts as either a SIP User Agent Server (UAS) or a SIPREC Session Recording Server (SRS)
    * Built in Java